 Creating the backyard of your dreams means putting some thought into the hardscape design — but what exactly is it?
 The term hardscape refers to anything in your landscaping design that isn't alive, like gravel, stone, boulders, pool decks, arbors, and more.

 As you can imagine, there are a myriad of hardscape materials and styles to fit every budget and aesthetic.
-From modern, to rustic, to Scandinavian, to Mediterranean, and beyond, the options are limitless.
-But before you take the plunge, and make your final decision, check out these gorgeous hardscape design ideas that are guaranteed to inspire and get those creative juices flowing.
+From modern to rustic, Scandinavian to Mediterranean, and beyond, the options are limitless.
+But before you take the plunge and head to the home improvement store, check out these 30 gorgeous hardscape design ideas that are guaranteed to inspire and get those creative juices flowing.

 1. Don't be afraid to mix and match.

 This backyard by Susan Cohan Gardens is a great example of a mixed-material hardscape design.
 A perfectly balanced combination of wood plank fencing, grass landscape, concrete benches, a concrete planter, and fire feature give this outdoor living room a rustic midcentury appeal.

 2. Turn your backyard into an exotic oasis.

 Concrete and wood are paired together to form the deck and built-in seating area in this verdant backyard by Jackson Design and Remodeling.
 A row of tall bamboo trees planted in gravel beds are added to soften this exotic oasis, while simultaneously adding privacy.

 3. Opt for elegant traditionalism.